Mateusz-Grzelinski/cycles-bake-workaround/readme.md

-I faced this problem in Blender 2.7 series, this probably will not work in Blender 2.8, because of api changes and general changes to balke handling (not tested).
+I faced this problem in Blender 2.7 series, it has been probably solved arleady by developers.
+This code is probably not relevant in 2.8 series

 # Blender cycles bake high memory usage workaround

-## Update
-This problem has been arleady solved

 ## Problem
 Cycles baking process consumes too much memory, especially when it comes to